Is Buying A House With A Friend A Good Idea?

 How To Buy A House With A Friend

-When buying a home with a friend, you’ll usually follow the same home buying process you’d go through if you bought a house by yourself or with a partner, for the most part.
-Before making the commitment, here are a few things you should know that might impact your decision.
+When buying a home with a friend, you generally follow the same home buying process as buying a house by yourself or with a partner.
+Before committing to buy with a friend, here are a few things that might impact your decision.

 1. Carefully Choose The Friend You Want To Buy With

-A house is a big financial commitment, so when you choose a friend to buy a house with, you’ll want to make sure you choose wisely.
-Are you both aligned on your priorities?
-Do you fully trust this person?
-Are you both financially stable enough to make it work?
-You’ll be not only living with this person but also splitting mortgage payments, so it’s important to know that your friend can be relied on.
+A house is a big financial commitment, so when you choose a friend to buy a house with, you want to make sure you choose wisely.
+You’ll want to be aligned on priorities, trust your friend and ensure you’re both financially stable enough to buy a home.
+You’ll not only be living with this person, but splitting mortgage payments, so it’s important to know this is a friend you can rely on.

 2. Have An Open Conversation About Finances

-When choosing a friend to buy with, you should also be sure to have an open and honest conversation about your combined finances.
-As co-owners, you’ll likely both be responsible for mortgage payments – so you should both be mindful of the effect this investment could have on your savings, debt-to-income ratio (DTI) and credit score.
+Make sure to have an open and honest conversation about your combined finances.
+As co-owners, you are both responsible for mortgage payments.
+You should both be mindful of the effect this investment could have on your savings, debt-to-income ratio (DTI) and credit score.

-Your combined finances will also determine your mortgage loan rates, so knowing your friend’s credit history and any other important notes about their financial past that might impact your ability to qualify for low interest rates will be crucial.
+Your combined finances will also determine your mortgage loan rates.
+With this in mind, knowing your friend’s credit history and their full finances is important.
+It’s especially crucial to know if there are any negative items that might impact your ability to qualify for low interest rates.

 A few things you might consider discussing include: